bencornelis/market/README.md

 ### Testing

 Testing is done with RSpec.
 To run all specs use the `rspec` command.
+Running the tests requires Ruby 2.3 for multiline strings with no indent.

 ### Extending Functionality